1/2" to 4" Multivariable Vortex Mass Flow Meter.

 Did you know that a Multivariable Vortex Meter is not affected by gas composition?
 This means you can change gas composition and STILL report the proper Mass Flow!
 Why utilize a Gas Chromatograph to determine gas composition to correct your Thermal Mass Flow Meter measurement?
 If you need ultra low flows it makes sense but if your minimum flows are within the measuring range of a Vortex meter then consider a Multivariable Vortex Mass Flow Meter.

-Ever have problems with temperature swings causing your Thermal Mass Flow meter to over or under report the flow measurement?
+Have you ever have problems with temperature swings causing your Thermal Mass Flow meter to over or under report the flow measurement?
 The Multivariable Vortex Mass Flow Meter does not exhibit these symptoms simply because the vortex shedding velocity is not a function of temperature or pressure.
 And, with the Multivariable Vortex Meters built in Pressure and Temperature sensors you can get true Mass Flow, Pressure, AND Temperature and even gather Volume flow on those rare occasions when deemed necessary.
 And, you have a true pressure measurement as well as the Mass Flow and temperature.
 All at a price very competitive with Thermal Mass Flow Meters.

 Vortex Multivariable Flange Meter Dimensions with 150# ANSI B 16.5 Flanges